noa/iur/README.md

 remainder of this section describes what that would entail.

 First you'll want to assemble all the data you plan to use to train and evaluate the model.
-This would typically include dozens of short documents composed by around 100,000 authors, each document including text content and any associated meta-data you think will help distinguish authors.
+In our experiments in the paper, this involves dozens of short documents composed by around 100,000 different authors.
+However, we have also successfully trained models with fewer authors.
+Each document including text content and any associated meta-data you think will help distinguish authors.
 For example, in our Reddit experiment, the documents are posts and the meta-data includes the publication time of each post and the subreddit to which each post was published.
 You need to organize your data by author, and if using publication time as a